Discode-Stu/amazona/README.md

 To run locally:

 1. npm start in root of project to run the server
-2. yarn start in root of frontend to run frontend
+2. npm start in root of frontend to run frontend